Sakshee5/alphanumeric-audio-dataset/README.md

 Email: [sakshee.patil@duke.edu](mailto:sakshee.patil@duke.edu)

-** Few Section of the README are re-articulated using ChatGPT.
+** Few Sections of the README are re-articulated using ChatGPT.